EnglishSid/DigitalExplorerDevNotes/Modules/Solutions/SolutionForm/SolutionForm.md

 ## Motivations
 _Provide details of the key business and digital transformation trends related to the solution_<br>
-_If an existing trend within Digital Explorer you only need to provide the name_
+_If an existing trend within Digital Explorer you only need to provide the name_<br>

 |Name | Description|
 |---|---|
 |name|description|

 ## Functional Capabilities
 _Provide details of the key functional capabilities related to the solution_<br>
-_If an existing capabilities within Digital Explorer you only need to provide the name_
+_If an existing capabilities within Digital Explorer you only need to provide the name_<br>
 |Name | Description|
 |---|---|
 |name|description|